sarantium/ashvin/docs/concepts.md

 ## Documents

 Design thinking is a convenient way to categorise different stages of product planning and execution.
-Kiln uses a specific flavour of design thinking, assigning a single document output to each stage.
+Kiln uses a specific flavour of design thinking, assigning a single output document to each stage.

 ![designthinking](assets/designthinking_1.png)

-These output documents are live artifacts that help product managers improve their thinking and communicate current planning and execution states to other stakeholders.
+These documents are live artifacts with a dual purpose; they help product managers think better by themselves and communicate their thoughts more clearly to others.